Skip to main content

 Video meetings use a lot of energy - but they're a good alternative to travel

-• A one-hour video call with two people uses 300MB
+• A one-hour video call with two people uses around 300MB

 • A one-hour video call using high-definition video uses between 1 and 2GB depending on your screen size